Skip to main content

 You might notice a loved one:

-• is less interested in food and drink
+• has less interest in food and drink

 It's okay